-- Document the contract in the due forms and provide for an appropriate procedure for the prompt enforcement of the warranty; - Check the risks arising from the use of guarantees; - Have documented policies and practices regarding the types of quarantees accepted and the relative amount; - Calculate the market value of the guarantees and re-evaluate them at least every six months and whenever they believe that a significant drop in market value has occurred; - If the collateral is held by a third party, make sure that the holder separates it from its assets; - Dedicate sufficient resources to control and monitor all the risks associated with the management of guarantees (e.g. risk of concentration towards particular types of activities used as collateral).
+- document the contract in the due forms and provide for an appropriate procedure for the prompt enforcement of the warranty; - check the risks arising from the use of guarantees; - have documented policies and practices regarding the types of guarantees accepted and the relative amount; - calculate the market value of the guarantees and re-evaluate them at least every six months and whenever they believe that a significant drop in market value has occurred; - if the collateral is held by a third party, make sure that the holder separates it from its assets; - dedicate sufficient resources to control and monitor all the risks associated with the managemen of guarantees (e.g. risk of concentration towards particular types of activities used as collateral).